-Taylor am pursuing a PhD in Criminology, Law and Society at the University of California, Irvine.
+After graduation, Taylor pursued a PhD in Criminology, Law and Society at the University of California, Irvine.
 For her master's degree—obtained from UCI—she addressed implicit and explicit perceptions of prosecutors and defense attorneys as (un)trustworthy.
-Currently, she is working on research examining the efficacy of juvenile diversionary programs using a mixed-methods approach, including interviews with youth and parents/guardians participating in these programs and analyzing youth recidivism rates.
-After graduate school, she intends to pursue a policy-oriented career with the aim of improving the justice system.
+In 2022, she completed her PhD, and her dissertation addressed youth experiences in a teen court diversion program.
+Currently, she works as a consultant in the justice practice at RDA Consulting.

 jennifer blasco, J.D.

 Since graduating with a Bachelor of Arts in Criminology and Law from the University of Florida in 2014, Jennifer went on to attend Vanderbilt Law School in Nashville, Tennessee.
 She graduated from law school in May of 2017 and became licensed to practice law in the state of Georgia later that year.
-She is currently working as an associate in the Commercial Real Estate practice group of Parker, Hudson, Rainer & Dobbs LLP in Atlanta, Georgia.
-As a Commercial Real Estate associate, she is actively involved all stages of a commercial real estate transaction—from due diligence, to deal documentation, to closing.
-Her clients include owners, developers, landlords, and tenants of commercial real estate.
-Her work includes acquisition, disposition, leasing, development, and financing of property.
-In addition, Jennifer is currently serving as the secretary of the Georgia Hispanic Bar Association and I volunteer for the Atlanta Volunteer Lawyers Foundation, representing tenants in dispossessory actions.
+She is currently working as Portfolio Counsel at Jamestown L.P., a real estate investment company headquartered in Atlanta, Georgia.
+Jamestown’s iconic properties include Ponce City Market in Atlanta, Ghirardelli Square in San Francisco, and One Times Square in New York City.
+In addition, she served as the President of the Georgia Hispanic Bar Association from 2021 through 2022.